rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 - Use an Azure SQL database as a data source in Machine Learning Workbench
 - Use perceptual image hashing to identify similar images
-- Make decisions on what hashing is best given the project objectives
-- Upload chosen images to Azure Blob Storage for further processing
+- Upload images to Azure blob storage

 <a name="Prerequisites"></a>
 ### Prerequisites ###